Our Services

 Helpful Resources

-Dehydration reduces skin elasticity, weakens the barrier, lowers blood volume and deepens dark circles while gut imbalances drive inflammation, disrupt nutrient absorption and cause hormonal shifts that often appear as acne, puffiness or dullness.
-Because facial skin is thin, highly vascular and relies on lymphatic drainage, these internal changes surface quickly on your face.
+Dehydration and gut imbalances are two of the most common internal causes of visible facial skin changes.
+When you're dehydrated, your skin loses elasticity, its protective barrier weakens, blood volume drops, and dark circles deepen.
+Meanwhile, gut imbalances trigger inflammation, disrupt nutrient absorption, and cause hormonal shifts that often show up as acne, puffiness, or a dull complexion.
+Because facial skin is thin, highly vascular, and dependent on lymphatic drainage, these internal issues surface quickly on your face.

 Why Dehydration and Gut Issues Show in Your Face: The Science